0xbythesecond/Configure-DHCP-on-Wireless-Router/README.md

 ## Objective:
-Our objective is to connect PCs to the router, change DHCP settings, and enable clients to obtain their IP addresses automatically.
-We'll be using Packet Tracer software, three generic PCs, a wireless router, and Ethernet cables.
+The objective is to connect PCs to the router, change DHCP settings, and enable clients to obtain their IP addresses automatically.
+I'll be using Packet Tracer software, three generic PCs, a wireless router, and Ethernet cables.
 Let's dive in and explore the world of network configuration, automation, and seamless connectivity.

 Prerequisites:
 - Packet Tracer software